hassunisalem/GLMarketplace/README.md

 assigment after the exams, to then spend more time on it.

-propbably used too much time on the *DummyData.json* and some prop-errorhandling and may have used time one the actual functionality and styles first, to reach the deadline.
+propbably used too much time on the *DummyData.json* and some prop-errorhandling and may should have used time one the actual functionality and styles first, to reach the deadline.

 ## DEMO: